- Are you seeking asylum on a bridging visa?

 - Do you have no regular income?

-We provide critical support for people seeking asylum in Whittlesea and Hume through a pharmacy waiver partnership program, based in Epping
+We provide emergency relief for people seeking asylum in Whittlesea and Hume through a pharmacy waiver partnership program, based in Epping

 Eligibility assessment is completed by staff and is an ongoing process.